cadema-PoliTO/RECOpt/README.md

 ## Requirements

 Codes included in this repository are written in Python 3, that is the only real requirement.
 They have been tested with Python 3.8 but also earlier version of Python 3 should work.
 Python packages needed for running the methods are: pathlib, numpy, scipy, pulp, csv, tabulate, matplotlib.pyplot, math, random.
-All the other self-created methods used are present in this repository.
+All the other self-created methods needed for the tool to work are contained in this repository.

 ## Content of the repository